Campus Ministry Staff

 Liberty Hall 107

 Sue (aka Her Highness) is the administrative secretary at the University of Dayton in the Department of Social Concern in Campus Ministry.
 She is a mother of six children and grandmother of five.
 In 1997 she co-authored the book Gifts, (New Horizon Press) a compilation of hospice stories about death and dying from a professional caregiver's point of view.
-She currently writes a column for the website www.catholicmom.com.
 In addition to these writings she has published articles in Amazing Grace for Mothers (Ascension Press), the Marianist Soundings (a publication by the NACMS, North American Center for Marianist Studies) and ALIVE magazine published by the Society of Mary.
 She also has had articles and poems published in the National Catholic Reporter.
+Most recently she has a reflection booklet entitled Morning Walks With God published by the Marianist Mission in which the proceeds of the sales goes to Our Lady of Nazareth School in Nairobi, Kenya.

 Graduate Assistant for the CSC